Early Childhood Peer Model Program

 Peer model spots are limited.

-All peer model applicants from the open enrollment window will receive a mailed letter prior to March 29th 2019 indicating if your child received a peer spot via the lottery system, placed on the waiting list, or if a sport on the waiting list/peer model spot was not available.
+If spots and/or waiting list are not full, enrollment will remain open until slots are filled.
+All peer model applications will receive a mailed letter by March 31st 2020 indicating if your child was selected via the lottery system for a peer model spot, placed on the waiting list or if a spot on the waiting list/peer model spot was not available.

 Please contact the Belmont Elementary office or Andrea West at 913-667-1810 or email@example.com with questions.